ankschoubey/old-blog/_posts/2021-12-16-my-core-habits.md

 How much of your decision is completely under your controll?

 ## Systems
+- Assume you are no exception and that you need training and systems
 - Break down everything into small chunks.
 What's the smallest thing I can do to move a step forward.
 1% Better
     - Rule of thumb: if you are stuck. break task into steps recursively.